wpeka/wplegalpages/readme.txt

 This plugin does not support multisite network.
 You will have to install it on each site separately.

 == Upgrade Notice ==
+= 2.2.5
+Fixed issue with filter for Legal Pages rendering

 = 2.2.4
 Improved design of Admin screens.
 Compatibility with WordPress 5.2.2